Julien-Devos/ProjetAppSINF-Final/README.md

   $ npm install
   ```

-- In order to test the website directly, examples data are available.
+- In order to test the website directly, sample data are available.

   ```batch
   To import them: